What is a proxy and when do you use it?

 The power of attorney itself must always be granted in writing.
 In the case of a limited liability company, the approval of the granting and revocation of a proxy falls within the competence of the general meeting (unless the articles of association provide otherwise).

 In the case of other companies, this is not provided for, but the approval and revocation of a proxy may be entrusted to the general meeting or other body by the company’s articles of association.
 Therefore, it is always necessary to first check the constituent documents, within whose competence the approval of the granting of a proxy falls.
-If nothing else is stated, the granting of a proxy falls within the competence of the entrepreneur’s statutory body or directly within the competence of the entrepreneur if he is a natural person.

-Content and model of the proxy
+Content and model of the power of attorney

-Entry of the proxy in the commercial register
+Entering the proxy in the commercial register

 The grant of a proxy to a proxy must be entered in the commercial register, however, unlike the previous legislation, the entry is only declaratory.
 The proxy is therefore already effective at the moment of its granting.
 Until the moment of registration of the proxy in the Commercial Register, the proxy must prove his/her authorisation to a third party (e.g. by submitting a document granting the proxy).